 MergeGuard vs CodeRabbit—which should I choose?

 Choose CodeRabbit if you want a mature AI review bot with rich PR conversation features.
-Choose MergeGuard if you want a risk score on every PR, security-oriented deep-scan, and fix commits triggered from inline GitHub threads (@mergeguards fix) with a free tier (unlimited repos when linked, or guest install on up to 5 repos).
+Choose MergeGuard if you want merge risk scoring, security-oriented deep-scan, fix commits from inline threads (@mergeguards fix), and free signup with 14-day Pro included (no card)—then Pro from $19/mo.

 Does GitHub Copilot replace an AI PR review tool?